Gain practical people-centered experience

 - Connect with other professionals across Canada and the healthcare continuum

-- Developed in collaboration with patient advisors and Canadian experts in people-centred care
+- Developed in collaboration with patient partners and Canadian experts in people-centred care

 - Includes real patient, family and stakeholder stories throughout the program